 SA Objective Exclude land in flood zones 2 & 3 (the baseline option) Include land in flood zones 2 and 3 countryside and landscape AONB, however land within the AONB will be excluded from areas of search.
 Including land in flood zones 2 and 3 within areas of search would cover a larger land area than excluding them.
 The area of search is an area within which planning permission may be granted for a more specific parcel of land and therefore the size of the area of search does not affect potential landscape impacts.
 SA9: To contribute to improved health and amenity of local communities in Norfolk 0 0 No difference between the options is expected.
-SA10: To protect and enhance water and soil quality in Norfolk 0 0 No difference between the options is expected.
+SA10: To protect and enhance water and soil quality in Norfolk 0 No difference between the options is expected.
 There are no groundwater source protection zones within the silica sand resource.
 Water quality is not expected to be affected by the inclusion of grade 2 and 3 flood risk zones.
 All grades of agricultural land and non-agricultural land fall within flood zones 2 and 3.
 Therefore there is no direct impact on soil quality from including land in flood zones 2 and 3 within the areas of search.
-SA11: To promote sustainable use of minerals resources 0 + Including land in flood zones 2 and 3 in the areas of search provides more options for future locations of silica sand extraction.
+SA11: To promote sustainable use of minerals resources 0 Hocluding land in flood zones 2 and 3 in the areas of search provides more options for future locations of silica sand extraction.
 Including land in flood zones 2 and 3 would not affect the distance that sand would need to be transported for processing.
-SA12: To reduce the risk of current and future flooding at new and existing development 0 0 Silica sand extraction is water compatible development.
+SA12: To reduce the risk of current and future flooding at new and existing development 0 Silica sand extraction is water compatible development.
 However, land in flood zone 1 is preferable for development and the sequential test should be used in the selection of areas for silica sand extraction.
 There is the potential for additional flood storage capacity to be provided on restoration of a silica sand extraction site in flood zones 2 or 3.
-SA13: To encourage employment opportunities and promote economic growth 0 0 Including land in flood zones 2 and 3 increases the area of land suitable to be considered for an area of search.
+SA13: To encourage employment opportunities and promote economic growth 0 Including land in flood zones 2 and 3 increases the area of land suitable to be considered for an area of search.
 This provides more options for future locations of silica sand extraction.
 Silica sand extraction is 'water compatible' development.
-Therefore it is not considered that this will affect employment and economic growth.
-Conclusion sustainability indicate amenity, ecology, la nces between the options for the majority of the ors.
-This is because generally constraints (such as ndscape and heritage assets) either occur in all flood em (such as groundwater source protection zones).
+Therefore, it is not considered that this will affect employment and economic growth.
+Conclusion There are no differences between the options for the majority of the sustainability indicators.
+This is because generally constraints (such as amenity, ecology, landscape and heritage assets) either occur in all flood zones, or none of them (such as groundwater source protection zones).

-SA Objective Exclude land in flood zones 2 & 3 (the baseline option) Include land in flood zones 2 and 3 more options for futu sand is water compa The main benefits of including flood zones 2 and 3 are that this provides more options for future locations of silica sand extraction because silica sand is water compatible development.
-There is also the potential for additional flood storage capacity to be provided on restoration of a silica sand extraction site.
+SA Objective Exclude land in flood zones 2 & 3 (the baseline option) Include land in flood zones 2 and 3 more options for futues and is water compa including flood zones 2 and 3 are that this provides are locations of silica sand extraction because silica at tible development.
+There is also the potential for age capacity to be provided on restoration of a silica